webage003/bigbangrke/charter/Scratch.md

 ## Apps

-* Should any product need to be licence (e.g. why Anchore Enterprise and not Anchore)
+* Should any product need to be license (e.g. why Anchore Enterprise and not Anchore)
 * Should everything used by apps be internal?
 E.g. Postgres required for Keycloak
 * Which of Anchore vs Anchore Enterprise